himadri2324/AgenticSOC/README.md

 ---

 ## 🚀 Future Enhancements
-* **AI Integration:** Add LLM-based analysis for automated alert summarization and contextual incident understanding across workflows
+* **AI Integration:** Add LLM-based analysis for automated alert summarization and contextual incident understanding across workflows.
-* **EDR Integration:** Integrate endpoint detection tools like Wazuh for deeper host-level visibility and threat detection capability
+* **EDR Integration:** Integrate endpoint detection tools like Wazuh for deeper host-level visibility and threat detection capability.
-* **MITRE Mapping:** Implement full MITRE ATT&CK mapping with dashboards and technique-based correlation in Splunk SIEM
+* **MITRE Mapping:** Implement full MITRE ATT&CK mapping with dashboards and technique-based correlation in Splunk SIEM.
-* **Real Traffic Simulation:** Use Kali Linux to generate real attack traffic instead of relying only on simulated logs
+* **Real Traffic Simulation:** Use Kali Linux to generate real attack traffic instead of relying only on simulated logs.
-* **Dashboard Visualization:** Build SOC dashboards in Splunk for better visualization of alerts, trends, and incident metrics
+* **Dashboard Visualization:** Build SOC dashboards in Splunk for better visualization of alerts, trends, and incident metrics.

 ---